dmbarbour/glas/docs/GlasNamespaces.md

 ## Common Usage Patterns

 * A 'rename' involves both 'mv' and 'ln' operations with the same Map.
 We'll almost never use 'ln' except as part of a full rename, but it's separated to simplify optimizations and rewrite rules.
-* To 'override' `foo`, we rename prefix `foo^ => foo^^` to open space, move `foo => foo^` so we can access the prior (aka 'super') definition, then define `foo` with optional reference to `foo^`.
-Alternatively, we could remove then redefine `foo` if we don't need the old version.
+* To 'override' `foo#` (see *Prefix Unique Names*), we might rename prefix `foo# => foo^#` so we can access the prior (aka 'super') definition, then redefine `foo#` with optional reference to `foo^#`.
+We must also rename `foo^ => foo^^` to shadow prior overrides.
-* To 'shadow' `foo`, it's essentially same as 'override' except we *rename* `foo => foo^` instead of just moving it.
-This preserves existing relationships to the prior definition, whereas override binds existing references to the new definition.
+* To 'shadow' `foo#`, it's essentially same as 'override' except we *rename* `foo# => foo^#` instead of moving it.
+This preserves existing relationships to the prior definition, where override binds existing references to the new definition.
 * To model 'private' definitions, we could prefix private definitions with '~', then systematically rename '~' to a fresh namespace in context of inheritance.
 * To model hierarchical composition, add a prefix to everything (e.g. via 'tl' of empty prefix) then provide missing dependencies via rename or delegation.
 This is object capability secure, i.e. the hierarchical component cannot access anything that is not provided to it.
 * To treat mixins as functions, we can define the mixin against abstract 'components' such as 'arg' and 'result', then apply a translation map the mixin to its context.
 We might translate the empty prefix to a fresh scratch space to lock down what a mixin can touch.

 ## Multiple Definitions

 The namespace model maintains a list of definitions for each name.

-To simplify declarative reasoning, this list is usually processed as a set.
-For example, we might sort arbitrarily and drop duplicates before the list is observed through a reflection API.
+To simplify declarative reasoning, the list of definitions is usually processed as a set: we might sort the list and drop duplicates before further processing.
+After removing duplicates, most names should have a single, unambiguous definition.
+The front-end syntax can resist ambiguity via name shadowing and access control.

-In context of glas systems, most names should have a single, unambiguous definition.
-Programs can use overrides, shadowing, and import/export control to avoid accidental ambiguity.
-However, it is feasible to use larger sets to express tables, constraints, or multimethods.
-Meanwhile, an empty set declares a name without defining it.
+However, it is feasible to leverage a larger set of definitions to express tables, constraints, or multimethods.
+Some use cases might eventually be built-in, but glas system can also support ad-hoc use cases via `(%defs Name)` (in abstract assembly) evaluating at compile time to set of AST nodes.
+Meanwhile, an empty set is useful to declare a name without defining it.

 ## Computation